mkonicek/coding-time/content/blog/wordle/index.md

 | "raise", optimal \*          | 0        | 3.705           | hours     |

 (\*) optimal algorithm only simulated on 200 randomly chosen hidden words.

+Which algorithm from the table above would you want to use?